Covington & Burling LLP operates as a limited liability partnership worldwide, with the practice in England and Wales conducted by an affiliated

 the Takata airbag litigation; and

-Recently, Neil tried two trademark infringement cases, one against clothing manufacturer and retailer Quiksilver, winning a multi-million dollar jury verdict, and one on behalf of a Washington, DC area automobile dealership, winning a permanent injunction.
+Neil has tried two trademark infringement cases, one against clothing manufacturer and retailer Quiksilver, winning a multi-million dollar jury verdict, and one on behalf of a Washington, DC area automobile dealership, winning a permanent injunction.

 Neil also has an active pro bono practice, including representing Leigh Corfman in her defamation action against former chief justice of the Alabama Supreme Court and unsuccessful candidate for the United States Senate Roy Moore.
+Neil was a leader of the team that tried that case in 2022 to an Alabama state court jury.
+The jury found that Ms. Corfman did not defame Mr. Moore when she accused him of sexually assaulting her when she was a 14-year-old high school freshman and he was a 32-year-old district attorney.

 A native New Yorker, Neil spent nearly five years in Covington’s New York office before relocating in early 2020 to the Washington office where he started his career.